Author: Yasmin Malik, Senior Education Consultant

 It is important to remember that every EAL learner is unique and will be at a different place in their learning journey.
 It is crucial to consider carefully how to build on the existing experiences of learners.
 Using translated and transliterated words in learners’ first languages, for instance, indicate to them that their experiences are valued, activate their prior knowledge and link learning to what the learners already know.
 As in other subject areas, ongoing planning for the explicit teaching of subject-specific (maths) vocabulary and reasoning language, including language structures, is of the essence.
 Accurate data must also be collected about learners, to inform teaching and learning, identify gaps, and enable learners to feel included.

-Download the free EAL resource accompanying this article by clicking here.
+Download the free EAL resource accompanying this article by clicking on the buttons at the top and bottom of this article.

 NALDIC, How to support EAL learners in mathematics, available here.